Real-Time Location Tracking, Security Alerts, Workflow Information, and Environmental Monitoring Along with an Unprecedented Visitor Experience

 RFID tags can be carried by employees for some additional workflow, safety, and compliance use cases.

-• Staff duress: By pushing a button on the RFID tag, a staff member can make a duress alert and have their location known for a rapid response.
+● Staff duress: By pushing a button on the RFID tag, a staff member can have their location known for a rapid response.

-• Nurse call system integration: Automatically acknowledge a nurse call alert when the nurse is in the proximity of the patient's bed.
+● Nurse call system integration: Through a third party integration automatically acknowledge a nurse call alert when the nurse is in the proximity of the patient’s bed.

 Connected Mobile Experiences